1. Personal safety means keeping your feelings and body safe if people act thoughtless, mean, scary, or dangerous.

 8. Young children are very literal, and we need to be sure that they understand what we mean.

 Telling children, “Never talk to a stranger” is untrue because we ask them to greet people they see as strangers all the time.
-Telling children, “Never let anyone touch your private areas” is also untrue because it is normal for adults to pat children, pick them up, and help them stay clean and healthy.
-This is why Kidpower focuses on using language that is clear, truthful, consistent, and positive.
+Telling children,“Never let anyone touch your private areas” is also untrue.
+For example, an adult might need to touch a child’s private areas to help them stay clean and healthy, or to stay safe when climbing.
+We also cannot pick up a small child without actually having part of their body touch part of our body.
+The most important safety rule is, “Any kind of touch should NOT have to be a secret.”
+This is why Kidpower focuses on using language that is clear, truthful, consistent, and positive!

 9. Adults need to provide ongoing supervision to ensure the safety of the children in their lives and to keep LISTENING to children.